valentinsimeonov/minishell/README.md

 		◦ env with no options or arguments
 		◦ exit with no options

-3. Module 3:
+5. Module 5:
 	- Executor

-4. Module 4:
+6. Module 6:
-	- Signal Handling
+	- Signal Handling  **Work in Progress**
 		◦ ctrl-C displays a new prompt on a new line.
 		◦ ctrl-D exits the shell.
 		◦ ctrl-\ does nothing.

-5. Module 5:
+7. Module 7:
 	- Terminate: After the Commands are Executed, the Shell executes any Shutdown Commands, Frees up any Memory, and Terminates.

 **Compile in Linux**
 Run

 	sudo apt-get install libreadline-dev